 For this to work we need to install webpack globally, i could not get this to work with yarn if you do it’s good to go but i needed to run

 Then we can run dotnet run again.
-Tadaaaa it works we should now have this amazing react component showing in the browserreact running
+Tadaaaa it works we should now have this amazing react component showing in the browser

 Now for the hot module reloading we need to add a few lines of code in Startup.cs